 This one may seem self-explanatory, but we’ve all been there.
 People will get so excited to hang the holiday lights that they forget to plug them in quickly before jumping on the ladder and installing them.
-It’s so disappointing to spend hours getting your Christmas lights installed and then realizing they no longer work.
+It’s so disappointing to spend hours getting your Christmas lights installed and then realize you have half a strand out.
 Test them out first and then start installing.

 Don’t Forget to Measure Before Purchasing Your Lights and Plan your Display

 Measure before you purchase your holiday lights, or you could end up with a roofline that is only half-lit.
 That’s why planning your holiday display is so important.
 Figure out what areas you would like to include lights on such as wrapping a porch rail, around the edge of the garage, or on the roofline.
 And consider the roofline – are you only lighting the front?
 Halfway along the sides?
 Or the entire gingerbread house?

 When planning out your holiday lighting, there are 5 key design areas to make your arrangement look complete.
 Less is typically more when planning your décor display so don’t overdo it.
 Unless your goal is to be a Griswold (nothing wrong with that!
 We love a little oer-the-top cheer).

 When measuring, make sure you consider the extra length it takes to safely plug the lights in.
 Your lights should be plugged into a weatherproof outdoor socket that is safely away from areas where people can trip over them.